Refiners Focused on Digital Transformation Better Positioned to Enhance Performance

-Refiners seeking to improve their manufacturing processes with digital technology are primarily focused on product optimization, reliability and maintenance, and health safety and environmental (HSE) initiatives according to a recent HSB Solomon Associates LLC (Solomon) survey.
+Refiners seeking to improve their manufacturing processes with digital technology appear to be focused on business segments that need measurable improvements, according to a recent HSB Solomon Associates LLC (Solomon) survey.

 As part of the 2018 Worldwide Fuels Refinery Performance Analysis (Fuels Study) and Worldwide Paraffinic Lube Refinery Performance Analysis (Lube Study), Solomon sought to understand the refining industry’s current level of participation in the digital transformation revolution.
-The most successful industries are actively participating in this revolution through investment in innovative technologies and processes to reduce production costs and improve manufacturing efficiency and asset safety.
+The most successful industries are actively participating in this revolution through investment in innovative technologies and processes to reduce production costs and improve manufacturing efficiency.

 Overall participation in the Digital Transformation Survey was excellent, with 77% of all 2018 study participants completing the survey.
-The study provides key insights for refinery leadership teams to benchmark their programs compared to peers in utilizing modern manufacturing concepts to improve business results.
+That data provides initial insights for refinery leadership teams looking to benchmark potential programs that utilize modern manufacturing concepts to improve business results.
 It is likely that long-term viability is dependent upon quickly adapting and integrating new technologies into routine business processes.
 As such, the data shows refineries are putting their focus into areas that need measurable improvements.

 Contact us today to learn more about the refining industry’s digital transformation.